dulnan/artboard-deluxe/docs/plugins/wheel.md

 ### Scroll

 Scrolling is applied in all directions on every wheel event.
-If the **Shift** key is held, scrolling is fixed to the X axis.
+If the **Shift** key is held, the `deltaY` value of the wheel event is applied on the x axis, to allow horizontal scrolling using a vertical scroll wheel.

 ### Zoom

 When the **Ctrl** or **Meta** key is held, the wheel event will trigger zooming.
+When using an Apple device with a touchpad, the pinch gesture will also trigger zoom.
+This is happening automatically, since Apple sets `e.ctrlKey` to `true` in this case.

 ## Options